pnettto/pnetto.com-v2/src/logs/2025-12/pnetto-com.md

 After I had a stripped down version of my old site now in the shape of a modern, simple 11ty website, it was time to get my hands dirty and start implementing all the functionality I wanted.

-I had an special amount of fun with creating a new design, which is minimal and programmer-like.
+I had a special amount of fun with creating a new design, which is minimal and programmer-like.
 I always like when I see a proper programmer website, so simple, so functional, giving way to the amazing content they create.

 And it's kind of misleading too!
 Simplicity is always misleading.
 It looks so easy, but the problem is that because it's so simple things can feel out of place or "off" very easily.
 So I did spend my fair share of time polishing the design, choosing a font and so on.
 It reminded me of a co-worker I had that used to scream at me when he saw me perfecting something for a long time: "stop licking this thing!".
 He meant it like a cat licks the fur non-stop until it's absolutely perfect.

 Awyway, when that was in place and I got tired of admiring how fast a static website builds and loads, I started adding some niceness.

 For example, the images are all hosted on Cloudflare's R2.
-I have 2GB of pictures, with all the pre-built variations (I build 3 different sizes) to prevent you, my dear visitor, from downloading huge files unecessarily.
+I have 2GB of pictures, with all the pre-built variations (I build 3 different sizes) to prevent you, my dear visitor, from downloading huge files unnecessarily.
 They are all synced with a bucket I have there, and because they have no egress fees and don't charge until you have 10GB of stuff, it's free.
 Incredible technology hosting my photos for free, I won't complain.

 Also free is the hosting on Github pages, including the build CI/CD(which takes 40s) every time I push new content.
 Isn't it incredible?
 Who's paying for this?
-There's definitely a fair share of processing in the build pipeline, but I gues that's nothing for them.
+There's definitely a fair share of processing in the build pipeline, but I guess that's nothing for them.
 I still can't understand this type of riches.
 I should really get Microsoft stocks 🤔

 And here are my favorite parts of my `.eleventy.js`.

 ### Encryption

 With this filter I can encode pages in a way they are only available after the user inputs a password I chose.
 It's a pretty cool way to add a security layer, although for sure not a guarantee some crazy ass hacker won't force their way through.
 When creating this I learned that inefficiency can be a feature!
-If someone were to try and crack this encryption they would take forever (or lots of money) simply because the decription process is too slow (~100ms) 😂
+If someone were to try and crack this encryption they would take forever (or lots of money) simply because the decryption process is too slow (~100ms) 😂

 {% code "encrypt", "javascript" %}
 eleventyConfig.addFilter("encrypt", (content, password) => {